codingphun/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. In the Amazon Connect Console, select your instance, then choose Contact Flows to allow Amazon Connect to interact with the `InternationalPlan` bot
+1. In the Amazon Connect Console, select your instance, then choose Contact Flows to allow Amazon Connect to interact with the `YourIntials_InternationalPlan` bot

 	<img src="images/allow_connect_integration.png" alt="Allow Connect to interact with the bot"/>